evelinsl/EveCarcassonneCounter/README.md

 The EveCarcassonneCounter is a little helper script that manages a scorelist of coins collected in the Carcassonne Table game.

 Why?
-Because the "Carcassonne Table" is a little buggy and removes the scores at the end of the game.
+Because the "Carcassonne Table" is still alpha (buggy) and removes the scores at the end of the game (https://winterwolf.github.io/carcassonne/)

 ## Usage